anty-filidor/CBD/README.md

 ### ML Pipeline

 This module contains source code of the web application and machine learning aspects of the project.
-The 'app' directory stores the Flask application.
-The 'svm' directory stores the entire machine learning 'pipeline' to (1) produce dataset, (2) train model, (3) inference the model.
+The `app` directory stores the Flask application.
+The `svm` directory stores the entire machine learning `pipeline` to (1) produce dataset, (2) train model, (3) inference the model.
 It also includes data sets and evaluation scripts.

 ## Artifacts